phunnicutt1/haystack-php/README.md

 ### Quickstart

-1. **Install Dependencies**: Run `composer install` to install the required packages, including GuzzleHTTP.
+1. **Install Dependencies**: Run `composer require cxalloy/haystack-php` to install the required packages, including GuzzleHTTP.
 2. **Usage**: Use one of these classes: `HJsonWriter`, `HJsonReader`, HZincReader & HZincWriter to consume an encoded string or create an encoded string representing a haystack-php HGrid object to send requests to your Skyspark server.
 This HGrid object can contain all other haystack-php objects including  nested HGrids, HLists and HDicts.

 ### License